carbon-language/carbon-lang/libcxx/docs/index.rst

 However, libc++ aims to provide a high-quality implementation of the C++ Standard Library, especially when it comes to correctness.
 As such, we aim to have test coverage for all the platforms and compilers that we claim to support.
 If a platform or compiler is not listed here, it is not officially supported.
-It may happen to work, but we don't make any guarantees.
-If you would like your compiler and/or platform to be listed here, please work with the libc++ team to set up testing for your configuration.
+It may happen to work, and in practice the library is known to work on some platforms not listed here, but we don't make any guarantees.
+If you would like your compiler and/or platform to be formally supported and listed here, please work with the libc++ team to set up testing for your configuration.